 The Term Loan Agreement contains affirmative and negative covenants applicable to the Borrower, including delivery of financial statements and other information, compliance with laws, maintenance of insurance, and restrictions on granting security interests or liens on its assets, disposing of its assets, incurring indebtedness and making acquisitions.
 While the term loan is outstanding, the Borrower is required to maintain a loan to value of the mortgaged real property ratio of not greater than 65%.
 If the loan to value ratio is not maintained, the Borrower will be required to provide additional security or prepay a portion of the term loan in order to restore the required ratio.
 The Company is also required to maintain a debt service coverage ratio of at least 1.25 times and a debt-to-equity ratio of less than or equal to 1.0 times.
-In the case of any payment of a dividend by the Company, its debt service coverage ratio must be at least 1.5 times.
-As of September 24, 2021, the Company was in compliance with all of its financial covenants under the Term Loan Agreement.
+In the case of any payment of a dividend by the Company, its debt service coverage ratio must be at least 1.50 times.
+As of September 30, 2022, the Company was in compliance with all of its financial covenants under the Term Loan Agreement.

-The events of default under the Term Loan Agreement include failure to pay amounts due under the Term Loan Agreement or the related finance documents when due, failure to comply with the covenants under the Term Loan Agreement or the related finance documents, cross default with other indebtedness of the Borrower, events of bankruptcy or insolvency in respect of the Borrower, and the occurrence of any event or series of events that in the opinion of the Bank has or is reasonably likely to have a material adverse effect.
+The events of default under the Term Loan Agreement include failure to timely pay amounts due under the Term Loan Agreement or the related finance documents, failure to comply with the covenants under the Term Loan Agreement or the related finance documents, cross default with other indebtedness of the Borrower, events of bankruptcy or insolvency in respect of the Borrower, and the occurrence of any event or series of events that in the opinion of the Bank has or is reasonably likely to have a material adverse effect.

-As of September 24, 2021, there was \$36.6 million outstanding under the term loan.
+As of September 30, 2022, there was \$21.3 million outstanding under the term loan.

-13. Income taxes
+11. Income taxes

-As of September 24, 2021 and June 25, 2021, the liability for uncertain tax positions including accrued interest and penalties was \$1.1 million and \$0.9 million, respectively.
-The Company expects the estimated amount of liability associated with its uncertain tax positions to increase within the next 12 months due to additional provisions on uncertain tax positions from one of the subsidiaries and interest on these positions.
+As of September 30, 2022 and June 24, 2022, the liability for uncertain tax positions including accrued interest and penalties was \$0.8 million and \$1.6 million, respectively.
+The Company expects the estimated amount of liability associated with its uncertain tax positions to decrease within the next 12 months due to the expiration of statutes of limitations with respect to these positions.

 The Company files income tax returns in the United States and foreign tax jurisdictions.
-The tax years from 2015 to 2020 remain open to examination by U.S. federal and state, and foreign tax authorities.
+The tax years from 2015 to 2021 remain open to examination by U.S. federal and state, and foreign tax authorities.
 The Company's income tax is recognized based on the best estimate of the expected annual effective tax rate for the full financial year of each entity in the Company, adjusted for discrete items arising in that quarter.
 If the Company's estimated annual effective tax rate changes, the Company makes a cumulative adjustment in that quarter.

-The effective tax rate for the Company for the three months ended September 24, 2021 and September 25, 2020 was 1.3% and 4.8%, respectively, of net income.
-The decrease was primarily due to an increase in income not subject to tax during the first quarter of fiscal year 2022 as compared to the same period in fiscal year 2021.
+The effective tax rate for the Company for the three months ended September 30, 2022 and September 24, 2021 was 1.1% and 1.3%, respectively, of net income.
+The decrease was primarily due to an increase in income not subject to tax during the first quarter of fiscal year 2023 as compared to the same period in fiscal year 2022.

-14. Share-based compensation
+12. Share-based compensation